 – Sometimes, the tickets get sold out quickly.
 However, if you purchase tickets online, you can avoid last-minute disappointments.

-– You select a date for the tour that works best for you.
+– You can select a date for the tour that works best for you.

 How online ticket works

-You can reserve your entry to Villa d’Este, Tivoli, by purchasing online tickets.
+You can reserve your ticket for Villa d’Este, Tivoli, by visiting the ticket booking page.

 Select your preferred date and the number of tickets on the booking page and buy them right away.

-Tickets will be emailed to your registered email address immediately after payment, so there is no need to print them.
+Tickets will be emailed to your registered email address immediately; there is no need to carry printout of your tickets.

-Show your smartphone ticket at the ticket office, you will enter at the first timeslot available.
+Show your smartphone e-ticket at the ticket office, and you will enter at the first timeslot available.

-You will receive the code to activate your PemCards credit which allows you to turn any photo into a real postcard and send it via smartphone to the world.
+You will receive the code to activate your PemCards credit, which allows you to turn any photo into a real postcard and send it to the world via smartphone.

 Cost of Villa d’Este tickets